-This sheet talks about exposure to hepatitis A and the hepatitis A vaccine in pregnancy or while breastfeeding.
+This sheet is about exposure to hepatitis A and the hepatitis A vaccine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is the hepatitis A vaccine?

-The hepatitis A vaccine contains an inactivated (killed) hepatitis A virus.
+The hepatitis A vaccine contains an inactivated (not live) hepatitis A virus.
 The vaccine causes a person to develop antibodies to the virus and protects them against the virus in the future.
-The vaccine does not cause hepatitis A. The hepatitis A vaccine is recommended for children (at age 1 year), and for pregnant and non-pregnant individuals traveling to countries where hepatitis A is common.
-It is also recommended for some individuals working in professions with a high risk of exposure to the virus, and people who have other risk factors such as clotting-factor disorders, chronic liver disease, or who use illegal drugs.
+The vaccine does not cause hepatitis A. The hepatitis A vaccine is recommended for all children at 1 year of age, and for individuals, including those who are pregnant, that are traveling to countries where hepatitis A is common.
+It is also recommended for some individuals working in professions with a high chance of exposure to the virus, and people who have other risk factors such as clotting disorders, chronic liver disease, or those who use certain drugs.

 How can I lower the chance of getting hepatitis A?